 Penalty for Late Work

-As stated in the course syllabus, Each student will receive six grace tokens; each grace token can be used for a 8-hour extension for an assignment.
+As stated in the course syllabus, will receive six grace tokens.
 Grace tokens are tracked automatically using MarkUs.
 When you submit a late blog post, you do not need to explicitly say you are using a grace token; just submit your work within the grace token periods.

 No other late work will be accepted.